gatsbyjs/gatsby/docs/docs/using-graphql-playground.md

 ## Intro

-On this page, we want to introduce you to an alternative to the current IDE for your GraphQL queries: [GraphQL Playground](https://github.com/prisma/graphql-playground).
+This page will introduce you to an alternative to the current IDE for your GraphQL queries: [GraphQL Playground](https://github.com/prisma/graphql-playground).

 ## What is Prisma's GraphQL Playground?